EUROPE MARKETS: DAX Suffers As European Stocks Slide To 6-month Low On North Korea-spurred Selloff

 ADVERTISEMENT

-Roughly 25 shares on the Stoxx 600 were rising.
-The top movers were shares of Randgold Resources Ltd. (RRS.LN) and Fresnillo PLC (FRES.LN) , with respective gains of 4.3% and 3.7%.
+Top gainers on the Stoxx 600 were shares of Randgold Resources Ltd. (RRS.LN) and Fresnillo PLC (FRES.LN) , with respective advances of 4.8% and 3.2%.
 The precious metals miners were tracking a jump in gold prices to around an 11-month high above $1,300 an ounce.

-North Korea's action "will surely provoke a response" from U.S. President Trump, who previously suggested the U.S. would react with "fire and fury" at any escalation of threat, said Perry.

-"Exactly how Trump responds to this threat could be crucial to the sustainability of key breaks on the likes of gold, which has broken above major resistance at $1,310 this morning," he said.
+"That [U.S. President] Donald Trump's only comment so far in regards to North Korea has been that 'all options are on the table' -- a slightly less chest-beating response than perhaps could have been expected -- may have gone some way to reassuring U.S. investors," Spreadex financial analyst Connor Campbell wrote.

-In the run to safety assets, the dollar fell to a one-month low against the Swiss franc , with the buck buying 94.64 franc.
-The dollar also fell against the euro , sending the euro above $1.20 for the first time since January 2015.
+In the run to safety assets, the dollar fell to a one-month low against the Swiss franc .
+The dollar also fell against the euro , sending the shared currency above $1.20 for the first time since January 2015.

 The heavy flooding could hurt even more of the country's energy infrastructure.
 Royal Dutch Shell PLC (RDSB.LN) (RDSB.LN) said Monday its Deer Park refinery and chemical facility in the Houston area is having problems with a storage tank roof (http://www.marketwatch.com/story/shell-harvey-causing-tank-roof-problems-in-texas-2017-08-29) because of heavy rainfall.